epfllibrary/zotero-course/04-library/README.md

 In Zotero, if you click on the magic wand icon in the top bar, a field appears.
 Type the identifier of the document.
 Press enter.
 A new reference will be added to your library.

-Example : the ISBN of a book, DOI of a scientific paper or the PMID of a biomedical paper
+Example : the ISBN of a book, DOI of a scientific paper or the PMID of a biomedical paper.

 ### ... from a PDF